Elegant Signature Evenings

 "Les Deux Magots" is an iconic café in the Saint-Germain-des-Prés area of Paris, France known as a famous rendezvous point for the literary and intellectual élite of the city.
 Authors and thinkers such as Simone de Beauvoir and Jean-Paul Sartre, Ernest Hemingway, Pablo Picasso, James Joyce, and event Julia Child were known to frequent this lovely bistro.

-Wish you could while away a stimulating Sunday afternoon sipping tea and chatting with fellow literary enthusiasts?
-Drop in to our own version of "Les Deux Magots" on the 1st Sunday of each month between 3:30 and 5:00 pm.
-Pay one low cover charge and enjoy a selection of tea and cookies while you discuss the fascinating literary topics provided at each table with your new friends.
+Wish you could while away a stimulating Saturday afternoon sipping tea and chatting with fellow literary enthusiasts?
+Drop in to our own version of "Les Deux Magots" on the 1st Saturday of each month between 3:30 and 5:00 pm.
+Enjoy a selection of tea and cookies while you discuss the fascinating literary topics provided at each table with your new friends.

 The Bard's Bistro: A Gathering of Songwriters